karllhughes/learn/_posts/2021-04-26-developer-marketing.md

 You can either use paid or organic posts on social media.
 While the prevalence of ad-blockers makes paid advertisements less appealing to developer audiences, building an organic following can take months or years.
 You can shortcut this by piggybacking off popular threads on platforms like Hacker News and Reddit, but these readers are especially wary of marketers on their platforms.

 A lot of the [recent Y Combinator companies](https://www.ycombinator.com/companies/) do a good job spreading the word in the comments on [Hacker News](https://news.ycombinator.com/).
-I’ve also seen a few individuals with large followings do developer marketing on Twitter really well ([Adam Wathan](https://twitter.com/adamwathan/status/1378423163185463301?s=21) being one example).
+I’ve also seen a few individuals with large followings do devmarketing on Twitter really well ([Adam Wathan](https://twitter.com/adamwathan/status/1378423163185463301?s=21) being one example).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">What are the most common things you use CSS filters/backdrop filters for?
 Be super specific please! 😊<br><br>Trying to figure out which values should exist for each filter function in Tailwind by default — always the absolute hardest part of building any new feature 🥵</p>&mdash; Adam Wathan (@adamwathan) <a href="https://twitter.com/adamwathan/status/1378423163185463301?ref_src=twsrc%5Etfw">April 3, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>